cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/data_source_dna_site_count.md

 ---
 page_title: "dna_site_count Data Source - terraform-provider-dnacenter"
-subcategory: ""
+subcategory: "Sites"
 description: |-
   The dna_site_count data source allows you to count the amount of DNACenter sites.
 ---

 # Data Source dna_site_count

-The applications data source allows you to count the amount of DNACenter sites.
+The dna_site_count data source allows you to count the amount of DNACenter sites.

 ## Example Usage